JonasHasl/Hobby-Projects/README.md

 # Hobby-Projects
-Projects worked on in the free time
+Projects worked on during the free time